viktoria-hurtisova/WFA_Convertor/README.md

 #### Input parameters

-The parameters for encoding an image must bein the following format:
+The parameters for encoding an image must be in the following format:

 ```
 encode <image>